folly2022/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8. a function that prints n elements of an array of integers
 9.  a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 10. a function that convert a string to an integer.
+11.a program that generates random valid passwords for the program 101-crackme.